robalexdev/feed2pages-action/README.md

 # Feed2Pages

-A blogroll that aggregates RSS feeds into your own news feed web site.
+A blogroll generator for [Hugo](https://gohugo.io/)-based websites that aggregates RSS feeds into your own news feed website.

 ## Use cases